 The Best Season for Whale Watching in Mirissa

-There are no tours in the peak of monsoon season from May – June.
-However sea condition can also be bad from July – October.
+There are no tours at the peak of the monsoon season from May – June.
+However, sea conditions can also be bad from July – October.
 So if you suffer from seasickness or you just want to have a more pleasant ride, the best time to go is between September – April.

 There is a constant presence all year round from these majestic creatures so do not be worried about your chances of seeing them at any of these times.